 South Shore & Dockyard

 Bermuda’s South Shore is home to pink sand beaches, secluded coves, and the bluest water you’ll ever see.
 Pedal out to the island’s western tip, the Royal Naval Dockyard, in service for over 150 years.
-Today, its historic stone structures have been restored and revitalized in a multi-use facility, including the impressive National Museum, Dockyard Brewery, and newly contstructed installations for the America’s Cup in 2017.
+Today, its historic stone structures have been restored and revitalized in a multi-use facility, including the impressive National Museum and Dockyard Brewery.

 After breakfast, enjoy an early round of golf or a morning dip at Newstead before taking your shuttle to the airport for your flight home.